FSW Online Course Quality Assurance Plan

 2020-2021 46%

-As of AY 20-21, nearly half of the courses FSW offers can be taken in an asynchronous online option (Fig.1), demonstrating the faculty’s commitment to realizing our strategic initiative to engage in best practices to expand and innovate online and distance education to make learning accessible and responsive to global trends.
+As of AY 20-21, nearly half of the courses FSW offers can be taken in an asynchronous online option (Fig.1), demonstrating the faculty’s commitment to realizing our strategic initiative to engage in best practices to expand educational delivery techniques and skills to make learning broadly accessible, and responsive to best practices in higher education.
 As the demand for new online course development declines, the need for a quality assurance plan has emerged to ensure that established online courses engage in continuous improvement to keep up with rapidly evolving technology and distance learning pedagogy.

 Furthermore, FSW is committed to upholding the standards set forth by national [02] and regional entities that govern distance education.
 The Council of Regional Accrediting Commissions (C-RAC) Interregional Guidelines for the Evaluation of Distance Education (2011) [03] informs the policies of regional accreditors [04], including the Southern Association of Colleges and Schools on Colleges (SACSCOC).
 The C-RAC interregional guidelines are outlined in SACSCOC’s Guidelines for the Evaluation of Distance Education (On-Line Learning) [05] approved in September 2020 and the statements excerpted here make clear the expectation that: